VoliKoN/VoliKoN.github.io/_posts/2020-12-28-home-server-part1.md

 * 4TB HDD - Main storage
 * 256 ssd - VM storage

-I bought a used dual-CPU motherboard with the hope that someday I'll add another CPU and double the performance, this plan turned out to be not power-efficient enough.
+I bought a used dual-CPU motherboard with the hope that someday I'll add another CPU and double the performance.
+This plan turned out to be not power-efficient enough.

 This was running Proxmox and a variety of different VMs.
 It was running well but was missing a few things: